 In a skillet over medium heat, add vegetable oil and saute sweet onions and minced garlic for 1 minute.
 Add the chopped tomatoes and sliced shiitake mushrooms:

-Add the cooked mung beans, coconut milk, salt, pepper, and bring the mixture to a boil, then reduce to simmer for 2 minutes.
+Add the cooked mung beans, coconut milk, salt, and pepper, and bring the mixture to a boil, then reduce to a simmer for 2 minutes.
 Season with salt and ground black pepper to taste:

 Serve immediately with steamed rice.
 Enjoy!